tylerwinn/SQL-GPT/README.md

 ```
 python translate.py
 ```
-Enter a natural language query when prompted, such as "Show me all employees born after 1990".
+Enter a natural language query when prompted, such as "Which customers are late on payments?".

 The script will translate your query into SQL, execute it, and display the results.